SqlBak Blog

 10. Use the summary metric for Grafana tables

-The sqlbak_job_summary metric is designed to simplify job-level tables in Grafana.
+The sqlbak_job_summary metric is designed to make it easier to build compact tables in Grafana.

 sqlbak_job_summary